Co-origination Model : A new lending horizon

 How does co-origination work?

-- Sharing of Business: The Bank and NBFC shares exposure depending upon risk appetite by way of direct exposure.
-The NBFC needs to hold the minimum 20% of the combined exposure as well as to give an undertaking to the partner bank that it has not availed funding for its share from either the partnering bank or another group company of the partner bank.
+- Sharing of Business: The Bank and NBFC share exposure depending upon risk appetite by way of direct exposure.
+The NBFC needs to hold a minimum of 20% of the combined exposure as well as to give an undertaking to the partner bank that it has not availed funding for its share from either the partnering bank or another group company of the partner bank.

 |Blended interest rate calculations||Bank||NBFC|